Key Research Priority - Medical Technology

 The activities of the research priority are dedicated in particular to the following three core areas:

-- imaging and image processing
+- intelligent image and sensor data processing

 - workflow and IT.